 This is ten-page academic paper by two agricultural engineering professors that explore the Oregano herb species with special focus on zaatar or the hyssop plant described in the Bible, or “ezov” in Hebrew.

-The main question they explore and answer is whether the biblical hyssop is same as the zaatar herb of our time.
+The main question they explore and answer is whether the biblical hyssop is same as the zaatar herb or the ingredient in the zaatar spice mix of our time.
 While doing so, they present an educational survey of the variety and classification of the oregano and zaatar species.
 While it is a scientific study, it is readable and aimed for the non scientist audience that want to make the connection of present day zaatar and hyssop from thousands of years ago.

 The paper really offers an appreciation of the differences in the zaatar herb depending on where it is planted or found in the wild.
 They sample 22 different zaatar herbs and only from a relatively small geography of the Holy Lands and show the differences in quantity and type essential oil content (which drives flavor), mainly between thymol and carvacrol.